bashlor/bashlor/README.md

 ## About me
 ### <div align="center">
+Hello !
 I'm Elie, a backend javascript/node.js developer who doesn't like routine and new things.
 I can set a project up in the right path, plan forward and propose solutions.
 Hardworking, involved and determined 🚀</div>

 - 🔭  Curious about everything.